-Sponsor: Ms. Ham
+Sponsor: Ms. Garcia

 The A-Team is an all academic competition team at Lakeland Highlands Middle School.
 All (private, public, charter) middle schools compete against each other.
 The team attracts the academically talented students as well as those who are just really good at solving problems.